bormaxi8080/osint-timeline/DRAFT.md

 **Software Development & APIs:**

+CCCC.
+Coordinate your coding agents like a group chat - read receipts, delivery tracking, and remote ops from your phone.
+One pip install, zero infrastructure.
+A production‑minded orchestrator for 24/7 workflow: https://github.com/ChesterRa/CCCC

+Heeler.
+Native iOS agent console for herdr - watch and drive the coding agents on your machines over SSH, with a real libghostty terminal, QR pairing, and push notifications when an agent needs you: https://github.com/ZingerLittleBee/Heeler

 bb is an agentic IDE that builds itself.
 It can control, customize, and automate itself, laying the groundwork for your own software factory: https://github.com/get-bb/bb§

 OpenVibe is an open-source, locally running agentic coding environment built with Tauri, Rust, React, and Monaco.
 It combines an AI conversation workspace, code editing, source control, terminal and language-server integration, MCP tools, sub-agent research, and an isolated agent-controlled browser in one lightweight desktop application: https://github.com/nihmadev/OpenVibe